- Please detail all services that your charity provides, even if not all of them fit the target group. We need to understand your charity as a whole.

 - Who delivers or facilitates the services and activities, e.g. key workers, specialists, or a ratio of volunteers to trained staff

-- Do you currently charge for any of the services you provide?
+9 – How much does it cost you to run the services you provide and do you charge for any of these?
 (Max 1050 characters – approximately 150 words)

 This helps us to establish how the services are funded.
 Please include:

-- If there are charges for services/activities, and what they are
+- If there are any charges for services/activities and if so, what they are

 - Even if these are voluntary – a description of the donations from service users is helpful

 - Any membership fees and whether these are annual or monthly

 - Whether there is a hardship policy in place for those that cannot afford to pay and what it is, including subsidised fees